js/QueryItemWrangler/README.md

 wrangler[QueryItemKey<Bool>("flag")] // => false
 wrangler[QueryItemKey<Bool>("flag2")] // => true
 ````

+If a the item is not present, `false` will still be returned

 To update the originating NSURLComponents, simply assign to the queryItems property:
 ```swift